 The 5 Most Important Customer Experience Metrics and KPIs

 You know it’s important to collect and analyze customer experience (CX) metrics.
-After all, these metrics help you understand how loyal or satisfied your customers are!
+After all, these metrics and performance indicators help you understand how loyal or satisfied your customers are!
 But with so many possible metrics to choose from, it can be challenging to decide which metrics should serve as your guiding star.

 First things first: What are customer experience metrics?